How we Help

 The BackPack Program is designed to meet the needs of hungry children at times when other resources are not available, such as weekends and school vacations.

 The School Food Pantry Program plays a crucial role in providing children and their families with access to food for preparation at home when other resources such and free and reduced price school meals are not available.
 The first site opened at Bunkie Elementary School in September 2016.
 During the first quarter of 2017, sites were open at Natchitoches Junior High School and Vernon Middle School.
-This project is funding through a Healthy Behaviors Program Grant from The Rapides Foundation.
+This project was funded through a Healthy Behaviors Program Grant from The Rapides Foundation.

-The Nutrition on Wheels Mobile Pantry Programs allows the Food Bank to provide a forum for education programs emphasizing healthy eating during mobile pantry distributions.
+Mobile Pantry Programs allows the Food Bank to provide a forum for education programs emphasizing healthy eating during mobile pantry distributions.
 The Mobile Pantry Program meets the unique needs of the Food Bank's rural and underserved communities by offering services in their area and providing client access to fresh fruits and vegetables.

 Member Agencies are located in the following parishes: Allen, Avoyelles, Catahoula, Concordia, Grant, LaSalle, Natchitoches, Rapides, Sabine, Vernon, and Winn.